elastisys/compliantkubernetes/docs/user-guide/backup.md

 !!!important

-    Compliant Kubernetes comes with a default backup retention time of 30 days, which was assessed suitable for most use-cases.
+    Welkin comes with a default backup retention time of 30 days, which was assessed suitable for most use-cases.

     You should be aware that some data protection regulations put a **minimum requirement** on backup retention time, while some data protection regulations put a **maximum requirement** on backup retention time.